SublimeText-Markdown/MarkdownEditing/tests/syntax_test_markdown.md

    > This is a blockquote.
 |  ^ markup.list.unnumbered markup.quote punctuation.definition.blockquote

+  - this is a list
+    > This is a blockquote.
+|   ^ markup.list.unnumbered markup.quote punctuation.definition.blockquote

  This is a paragraph still part of the list item
 | ^^^^^^^^^ markup.list.unnumbered meta.paragraph.list - meta.paragraph.list meta.paragraph.list